 Learn More: CDP Vs. DMP: How To Get The Best Value Out Of Customer Data

 Orchestrate Marketing with a CDP

 One of the benefits of an enterprise CDP it can activate audiences via your existing tools.
-In fact, being able to select best-of-breed solutions for your overall martech stack is a big CDP benefit.
+In fact, being able to select best-of-breed solutions for your overall MarTech stack is a big CDP benefit.
 Your marketing team is already used to working with activation tools, and these tools are industry-leading with key functionality—so it is more effective if marketing can continue to use current tools and not have to learn entirely new ones.

-A CDP with orchestration capabilities can determine which channel to use, which message is best suited for the target audience, and when to send specific messages—for every single customer.
+A CDP with customer journey orchestration capabilities can determine which channel to use, which message is best suited for the target audience, and when to send specific messages—for every single customer.
 Your marketing team can build templates and manage content in the activation channels as they do currently.

 And that’s part of what’s driving today’s move toward CDPs.
 Marketers don’t have to switch, and they don’t have to learn a new tool.
 Rather, they can focus on building successful campaigns, drive revenue from new insights, and creating profitable, personalized customer journeys that acquire new customers and build loyalty.